-- i) Included in revenue and expenses for the year ended 31 December 2019 are: - (i) Interest income of \$nil (2018 \$32) from a loan to Hamilton Financial Limited. - (ii) Corporate recharges direct from the Parent company or its subsidiaries of \$10,770 (2018 \$10,281).

-These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.

-ii) At the end of the year, the amounts due to or from related parties are:
+- i) Included in revenue and expenses for the year ended 31 December 2020 are Corporate recharges direct from the Parent company or its subsidiaries of \$13,607 (2019 \$10,770).
+These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties. - ii) At the end of the year, the amounts due to or from related parties are:

-2019 \$ 2018 \$
+2020 \$ 2019 \$

-Due from related parties: · · · · · · · · · · · · · · · · · · · · · · · ·
+Due from related parties: · ·

-Direct Parent company - 7,056
+Direct Parent company 35 -

-Wholly-owned subsidiaries of the Parent company 1,708 1,708
+Wholly-owned subsidiaries of the Parent company - 1,708

-Partially-owned subsidiaries of the Parent company 598 519
+Partially-owned subsidiaries of the Parent company = 598

-2,306 9,283
+- 35 2,306

 Due to related parties:

-Direct Parent company 4,090 2,983
+Direct Parent company - 4,090

 Wholly-owned subsidiaries of the Parent company 58 58

-4,148 3,041
+58 4,148

-Included in amounts due to or from the Parent company or wholly-owned subsidiaries of the Parent company at 31 December 2019 are advances to the Parent Company of \$nil (2018 - \$7,056) which are interest free and are repayable upon demand.
+Included in amounts due to or from the Parent company or wholly-owned subsidiaries of the Parent company at 31 December 2020 are advances to the Parent Company of \$35 (2019 - \$nil) which are interest free and are repayable upon demand.
 These advances will be forgiven as dividends are declared to the Parent Company.